-Accessible Interactive elements
+Accessible elements

-Accessible interactive elements guidelines aim to ensure that your mobile application does not rely solely on sensory cues, such as shape, size, visual location, orientation, or sound to convey information or instructions.
+Accessible elements guidelines ensure that your mobile application does not rely solely on sensory cues, such as shape, size, visual location, orientation, or sound to convey information or instructions.
 This guideline is crucial for making your app accessible to all users, including those with disabilities that affect their sensory perceptions.

 - Rule Category :